FreelyGivenHarmonicChurch/FreelyGivenHarmonicChurch.github.io/docs/worship/prayers.md

 Thy will be done,
 on earth as it is in heaven.
 Give us this day our daily bread.
-And forgive us us our debts,
+And forgive us our debts,
 as we also have forgiven our debtors.
 And do not bring us to the time of trial,
 but rescue us from the evil one.